 In addition to two HDMI ports for TV and other peripherals, the Optoma HD141X Home Theater Projector is also MHL (mobile high definition) compatible, allowing you to stream images and movies from compatible smartphones and tablets.
 The Optoma offers 3D support via a VESA 3D Sync port, allowing you to connect to a 3D Blu-ray player or plug into consoles like Xbox and Playstation.

 The ViewSonic DarkChip3 Home Theater Projector has a single HDMI connector and inputs for VGA, component, and s-video.
 It "supports" 3D, which is a slightly confusing statement.
 According to the manufacturer, you need active shutter (RF) 3D glasses, which are not supplied, plus 3D content and a 3D-enabled video card.
-In practical terms, attaching a gaming machine or a 3D Blu-ray player provides the video card, so all you then need are the glasses, which are widely available from Viewsonic and other suppliers.

 The Epson PowerLite Home Cinema 8350 provides two HDMIs which, given the number of products that use them, ought to be the minimum standard these days.
 The PowerLite includes inputs for all the usual video sources: composite, component, and s-video, and offers compatibility with HDTV, NTSC, PAL, and SECAM, so we're a little surprised that it's not 3D-capable.
 It's an omission that means that, in spite of its good picture quality, this machine is likely to get passed over by a number of potential buyers.